tallcoleman/new-parking-map/README.md

 Reasons:

-- `removed`: Not found via survey, but past evidence (e.g. Google Streetview) confirms it was in the described location, and there is a probable cause for removal (e.g. construction, CafeTO installation).
+- `removed`: Not found via survey, but there is a probable cause for removal (e.g. construction, CafeTO installation).
 - `missing`: Not found via survey.
 - `area_survey`: Used for cases where address-geolocated points are insufficiently distinguishable in order to map data to found features 1:1.
 Should survey comprehensively, add all found features to OpenStreetMap, and then add the relevant data points to the exclusion list with this reason tag.